PROGmasters-Bootcamp-2023-June-Backend/enum_game/README.md

 ... and there is a mysterious character who gets a random type on each instantiation.
 You can test in the Game main class with a while loop for example...

-These modifiers cannot be changed externally.
+These enum modifiers cannot be changed externally.